-1581: Born Domenico Zampieri in October in Bologna, Italy

-c.
-1595: Studied in Bologna in the famous academy run by Agostino, Annibale, and c.
-1604: Painted the Ackland's Landscape 1614: Became known as Domenichino
+1581: Born Domenico Zampieri in October in Bologna, Italy c.
+1595: Studied in Bologna in the famous academy run by Agostino, Annibale, and Ludovico Carracci 1602: Moved to Rome, Italy c.
+1604: Painted the Ackland's Landscape1614: Became known as Domenichino 1621: Appointed Papal Architect by Pope Gregory XV 1631: Worked in Naples, Italy, on a difficult project to decorate the Cathedral 1641: Died April 6 in Naples, possibly by poisoning according to some accounts